 How do you increase RAM on a Mac?

 The RAM in computers and laptops allows them to run faster.
-RAM memory lets the computer execute tasks simultaneously without having to access the hard disk drive each time it seeks for an instruction.
+RAM memory lets the computer execute tasks simultaneously without having to access the hard disk drive each time it seeks an instruction.
 The type of RAM your Mac laptop or Desktop comes with is called SDRAM (synchronous dynamic random access memory).
 It is different from what common desktop Machines use, which is DDR2 DIMM (Double Data Rate).
 Here’s how you increase RAM on a Mac:

 - Shut down your Mac Machine, and disconnect all peripherals attached to it, such as display screen, keyboard and mouse, and external storage drives like USB flash drive and HDD enclosures.
 Note where these connections are.